UQ-GET/DuckDB_Click_Plot/README.md

   (FORMAT PARQUET);
 ```

-### 5. Prove that top 8 sectors account for at least 0.95 of the data
+### 5. Proof that top 8 sectors account for at least 0.95 of the data

 ```sql
 WITH sums AS (